Interested in attending PIMS?

 Why Choose PIMS?

 PIMS is not a large university or college; we are a small flagship school.
-What it means to be a flagship school is we are not an Institution that offers majors in several different major or disciplines.
+What it means to be a flagship school is we are not an Institution that offers majors in several different disciplines.
 We solely specialize in mortuary science which makes us experts in this industry and we have been leading the profession since 1939.
 Besides having a long tradition of being leaders in mortuary science, there are many other reasons you may want to consider PIMS:

 - Our diversified ever-evolving curriculum addresses and prepares students for the ever-changing funeral industry.